A nurse is giving a report to their supervisor. Which of the following indicates a need for client care to be transferred to a registered nurse?

 The client develops a postoperative fever.

-The client is experiencing a therapeutic effect from their treatment
+The client is experiencing a therapeutic effect from their treatment.

 The Correct Answer is B

-B. The client develops a postoperative fever: A postoperative fever may indicate infection or other complications requiring assessment, clinical judgment, and intervention by a registered nurse.
+B. The client develops a postoperative fever: A postoperative fever may indicate infection or another complication that requires assessment, clinical judgment, and possible intervention by a registered nurse.
+This warrants transfer of care to the RN for evaluation and appropriate action.

 Nursing Test Bank